 To support the growth driven by the industry trends mentioned above, we continue to look for opportunities to improve our operating efficiencies, such as the utilization of offshore technical and non-technical resources for our exception handling center management.
 We believe that these opportunities will continue to provide future benefits and position us to support revenue growth.
 In addition, we anticipate further automation of the transactions generated by our more mature customers and additional transaction types.
 These development efforts are expected to reduce exception handling costs.
-Loss of revenue related to the activation of iPhones on AT&T's network, which has a higher gross margin due to the high rate of automation, caused revenues and gross margins to decline in the year ended December 31, 2007.
+Loss of revenue related to the activation of iPhones on AT&T's network, which has a higher gross margin due to the high rate of automation, caused revenues and gross margins to decline in the year ended December 31, 2008, compared to the year ended December 31, 2007.